YinJC/uk-tex-faq/FAQ-thesis.md

----
-layout: page
-title: Formatting a thesis in LaTeX
+# Formatting a thesis in LaTeX
----

 Thesis styles are usually very specific to your University, so it's usually not profitable to ask around for a package outside your own